micaelalafratta/prueba-tecnica-inventario-tienda-Python/README.md

 Here you will find the files for Micaela Lafratta's assessment of Module 1: Discover the power of Python.

 ## Files:
-On the one hand, you will find the file‘Evaluación-final-micaelalafratta.ipynb’.
+You will find the file ‘Evaluación-final-micaelalafratta.ipynb’.
 This contains the complete final exercise.

-On the other hand, you will find the file ‘Bonus-micaelalafratta.ipynb’.
-This contains the bonus exercise.

 ## Exercise structure:
 The file ‘Final-assessment-micaelalafratta.ipynb’ consists of several parts: